och-stack/CarPulse/README.md

 A smart vehicle monitoring dashboard built with React and React Bootstrap.

-iCarPulse allows users to quickly view their vehicle device status, alerts, and monitoring settings from one dashboard.
+CarPulse allows users to quickly view their vehicle device status, alerts, and monitoring settings from one dashboard.

 ![Login Page](./public/login.png)
 Image 1: This is the login page.